shanyas10/Deep-Learning-Architectures/README.md

 # Deep-Learning-Architectures

-Implementation of Deep Learning Architectures using Keras.
-This repository also includes codes for Fine-Tuning and Transfer Learning using pre-trained VGG-16 Model.
-Summary of the architecture and ket takeaways from the corresponding papers have been included as well.
+This repository contains code for implementation of various Deep Learning Architectures using Keras alongwith implementation of FineTuning and Transfer Learning Experiments on pretrained VGGNet model.
+The summaries for each architecture and key takeaways from the corresponding papers are also included for reference.

 1. [AlexNet](https://github.com/thechange/Deep-Learning-Architectures/tree/master/AlexNet%20Implementation)
 2. [VGGNet](https://github.com/thechange/Deep-Learning-Architectures/tree/master/VGGNet%20Implementation)